 Educational Goal: Example Goal: Increase my Career Lattice Step from a 5 to a 6.
-Knowledge & Competency Framework Area(s): Example goal matches CDA® Content Area(s): Example goal matches CDA® Area V KCF Area VI.
-1 ☐ I. Child Development and Learning ☐ II.
-Developmentally Appropriate Learning Experiences ☐ I. Planning a Safe and Healthy Learning Environment Specify which subcategory of KCF II: ☐ II.
-Advancing Children's Physical and Intellectual Development ☐ III.
-Supporting Children's Social and Emotional ☐ III.
-Relationships with Families Development in.
-Relationships with Families ☐ IV.
-Building Productive Relationships with Families ☐ IV.
-Assessment, Evaluation and Individualization Ter banding i roudelive iterationships with runnings ☐ V. Historical and Contemporary Development of Early Childhood ☐ V. Managing an Effective Program Operation Education ☐ VI.
-Maintaining a Commitment to Professionalism ☐ VI.
-Professionalism ☐ VII.
-Observing and Recording Children's Behavior ☐ VII.
-Health, Safety and Nutrition ☐ VIII.
-Principles of Child Development and Learning ☐ VIII.
+Knowledge & Competency Framework Area(s): Example goal matches KCF Area VI.
+CDA Content Area(s): Example goal matches CDA Area VI.
+I. Child Development and Learning II.
+Developmentally Appropriate Learning Experiences \Box I. Planning a Safe and Healthy Learning Environment Specify which subcategory of KCF II: II.
+Advancing Children's Physical and Intellectual Development III.
+Relationships with Families III.
+Supporting Children's Social and Emotional Development IV.
+Assessment, Evaluation and Individualization IV.
+Building Productive Relationships with Families V. Historical and Contemporary Development of Early Childhood V. Managing an Effective Program Operation Education □ VI.
+Maintaining a Commitment to Professionalism VI.
+Professionalism □ VII.
+Observing and Recording Children's Behavior VII.
+Health, Safety and Nutrition □ VIII.
+Principles of Child Development and Learning □ VIII.
 Application through Clinical Experiences

 Activities to Reach Goal How will you accomplish this goal?
 Success!
 How will you know that you have met this goal?
 Dates List the start and end period for the goal ex.
-Jan 1 - Dec 31, 2017 Example: Enroll in the MNCDA Learning Community Example: Once I have completed the MNCDA,I can apply for the CDA® and then renew myDevelop membership.
+Jan 1 - Dec 31, 2017 Example: Enroll in the MN Child Development Associate Example: Once I have received my MNCDA, I can apply for the CDA and then renew my Develop membership.
 Example: MNCDA courses October 1, 2017 - November 30, 2018.
-Expected CDA® credential March 2019.
-Goal: P rofessio nal Example Goal: Become a lead teacher in a Child ( Care Center
+Expected CDA credential March 2019.

+Professional Goal: xample Goal: Become a lead teacher in a Child Care Center

+Activities to Reach Goal How will you accomplish this goal?
 Success!
 How will you know that you have met this goal?
 Dates List the start and end period for the goal ex.
-Jan 1 - Dec 31, 2017 Example: Once I have completed the MNCDA, I can apply for the CDA® and then renew my Develop membership.
+Jan 1 - Dec 31, 2017 Example: Enroll in the MN Child Development Associate Example: Once I have received my MNCDA, I can apply for the CDA and then renew my Develop membership.
 Example: MNCDA courses October 1, 2017 - November 30, 2018.
-Expected CDA® credential March 2019.
-How will you know that you have met this goal?
-Example: Once I have completed the MNCDA, I can apply for the CDA® and then renew my Develop

-Professional Goal:
+Expected CDA credential March 2019.

-Example Goal: Increase my Career Lattice Step from a 5 to a 6.
+Goal: Goal: Example Goal: Increase my Career Lattice Step from a 5 to a 6.
 Activities to Reach Goal How will you accomplish this goal?
 Success!
 How will you know that you have met this goal?
 Dates List the start and end period for the goal ex.
-Jan 1 - Dec 31, 2017 Example: Enroll in the MNCDA Learning Community Example: Once I have completed the MNCDA, I can apply for the CDA® and then renew my Develop membership.
+Jan 1 - Dec 31, 2017 Example: Enroll in the MN Child Development Associate Example: Once I have received my MNCDA, I can apply for the CDA and then renew my Develop membership.
 Example: MNCDA courses October 1, 2017 - November 30, 2018.
-Expected CDA® credential March 2019.
+Expected CDA credential March 2019.

-Professional Goal: Example Goal: Increase my Career Lattice Step from a 5 to a 6.
-Activities to Reach Goal How will you accomplish this goal?
+Goal: Activities to Reach Goal How will you accomplish this goal?
 Success!
 How will you know that you have met this goal?
 Dates List the start and end period for the goal ex.
 Jan 1 - Dec 31, 2017

-CF Content Activities Resources/Supports Needed Timeline/Start Date Status/Date Completed Area •
+KCF Content Area Activities Resources/Supports Needed Timeline/Start Date Status/Date Completed